phiamo/MopaBootstrapBundle/Resources/doc/2-base-templates.md

 ### Sass (recommended)

-Sass is not required, but is extremely helpful when using bootstrap2 variables, or mixins, If you want to have a easier life, have a look into:
+Sass is not required, but is extremely helpful when using bootstrap2 variables, or mixins, If you want to have an easier life, have a look into:

 [Sass Documentation](https://github.com/phiamo/MopaBootstrapBundle/blob/master/Resources/doc/sass-configuration.md)